AbstractBorderStudio/CI2024_lab3/README.md

 ## 1.2.
 The problem

-> *Given a `n2-1 puzzle`, starting from a shuffled position, go back to un-shuffled solution.*
+> *Given a `n2-1 puzzle`, starting from a shuffled position, go back to un-shuffled solution with the `shortest path`.*

 ![Problem Example](imgs/problem_example.png)